Brain inflammation - meningitis

 What to Expect at Your Provider's Office

-The length and type of treatment varies depending on the kind of meningitis being treated, ranging from 1 - 3 weeks.
+The length and type of treatment varies depending on the kind of meningitis being treated, ranging from 1 to 3 weeks.
 The treatment for most cases of viral meningitis is aimed at reducing symptoms of fever and aches.
 Sometimes, doctors prescribe acyclovir, an antiviral drug.
-If bacterial meningitis is suspected, antibiotics must be started immediately, even before results from lab tests have been returned.
+If your doctor suspects bacterial meningitis, he may prescribe immediate treatment with antibiotics, even before the lab results come in.
 Some of the medications used for bacterial meningitis are:

 - Antibiotics, often in combination, including ampicillin, cephalosporins, gentamicin, vancomycin, or trimethoprim-sulfamethoxazole